ChatGPT: Everything you need to know about the AI-powered chatbot | TechCrunch

 OpenAI launched custom instructions for ChatGPT users, so they don’t have to write the same instruction prompts to the chatbot every time they interact with it.

 The company said this feature lets you “share anything you’d like ChatGPT to consider in its response.”
-For example, a teacher can say they are teaching fourth-grade maths or a developer can specify the code language they prefer when asking for suggestions.
-A person can also specify their family size, so ChatGPT can give responses about meals, grocery, and vacation planning accordingly.
+For example, a teacher can say they are teaching fourth-grade math or a developer can specify the code language they prefer when asking for suggestions.
+A person can also specify their family size, so the text-generating AI can give responses about meals, grocery and vacation planning accordingly.

 July 13, 2023